120-Hour International TESOL Certificate Course

-This 150-hour TESOL certificate consists of 120-hours of course work plus 30-hours of teaching practicum.
-With support and coaching from your experienced TESOL instructor, this course will prepare you for teaching English to Students of Other Languages (TESOL) as soon as you complete this course even if you’ve never taught before!
+With support and coaching from your experienced TESOL instructor, this 10-unit course will prepare you for teaching English to Students of Other Languages (TESOL) even if you’ve never taught before!

-The 150-hour course is divided across the following four core areas:
+The 120-hour base course is divided across the following three core areas:

 1. Coaching sessions and assessments (20 hours)